Enjoy a competitive interest rate and no monthly account fees with the HSBC Value Home Loan.

 - A discharge fee of $300 applies when you close your home loan account.

 The HSBC Home Value Loan can be used for investment or owner occupier purposes.
-This loan is one option for borrowers who are looking to refinance, with HSBC's streamlined "Fast and Easy Refinance Process".
+This loan is also an option for borrowers who are looking to refinance, with HSBC's streamlined "Fast and Easy Refinance Process".
 When the documents are returned from the customer, HSBC intends to have the loan settled on the same day or the next business day.

 With this product, you can borrow between $50,000 and $7,500,000.
 You can take out the home loan with a term up to 30 years and can borrow up to 90% of the property's value.